-Staff must challenge any form of derogatory and sexualised language or behaviour.
-Staff should be vigilant to sexualised/aggressive touching/grabbing DfE guidance situates sexual violence, sexual harassment, and harmful sexual behaviour in the context of developing a whole-school safeguarding culture, where sexual misconduct is seen as unacceptable, and not 'banter' or an inevitable part of growing up.
+Staff must challenge any form of derogatory and sexualised language or Staff should vigilant behaviour. be to sexualised/aggressive DfE guidance situates sexual violence, sexual touching/grabbing harassment, and harmful sexual behaviour in the context of developing a whole-school safeguarding culture, where sexual misconduct is seen as unacceptable, and not 'banter' or an inevitable part of growing up.
 Advice about tackling and reporting sexual harassment in schools and colleges is here: Sexual violence and sexual harassment between children in schools and colleges (publishing.service.gov.uk)